kevgo/tricorder/README.md

-tricorder pitstop       # Fix and lint files changed on the current branch tricorder postedit      # Lint new changes tricorder precommit     # Fix staged files before committing, never fails tricorder help          # Print this message or the help of the given subcommands
+tricorder pitstop       # Fix and lint files changed on the current branch tricorder postedit      # Lint new changes tricorder precommit     # Fix staged files before committing, never fails
 ```

 ### `tricorder ci`